Top 5 Tips For A Successful Business

 Change Your Relationship With Your Mistakes

-Normally a person’s response to a mistake is to get upset and sometimes even give up on the project thinking that they are useless, but this shouldn’t be that case.
+Normally a person’s response to a mistake is to get upset and sometimes even give up on the project thinking that they are useless, but this shouldn’t be the case.

-You might not know but burglars broke into the London Lash salon in London 2 months ago.
-And understandably, all my staff got really upset but I was actually really happy.
+You might not know this, but in 2019 burglars broke into the London Lash salon in London.
+Understandably, all of my staff were really upset, but I was actually really happy.
 The first reason for my happiness - they didn’t break the windows and they didn’t steal much!
 But the second reason – it was such a wonderful lesson!
 At that time, we were moving our lash products into a new big warehouse and, to be honest with you, we didn’t even think much about security.
 And after somebody broke into the salon, we were able to consider the potential for loss if this happened in our warehouse.
-We could potentially lose all our stock and of course, we didn’t want this problem to happen.
-As a result, our new warehouse is now as protected as a government treasure fund!
+We could lose all our stock, which of course, we didn’t want to happen.
+So as a result, our new warehouse is now as protected as a government treasure fund!

-My advice to you: Always be positive and just accept the fact that you’ll always be making mistakes on your business journey.
-You can’t stop yourself from making mistakes but what you can do, is change your mind about them.
-Change your relationships with mistakes Think about them, analyse them, and they will give you lots of new knowledge!
+My advice to you: Always try to be positive and just accept the fact that you’ll make mistakes on your business journey.
+You can’t stop yourself from making mistakes but what you can do, is change your mindset about them.
+Change your relationships with mistakes by thinking about them, analysing them, and they will give you lots of new knowledge!

 ‘You can’t run a successful bakery and be a baker at the same time.’

-Once I’d heard this sentence my whole life changed: ‘you can’t run a successful bakery and be a baker there at the same time!’
+Once I’d heard this phrase, my whole life changed: ‘You can’t run a successful bakery and be a baker at the same time!’

 This simple sentence triggered so many thoughts in my head and really changed the way I do business completely.
-Think about it: you can’t imagine an owner of multi-million pound pancake factory who spends 5 days a week baking these pancakes.
-He just wouldn’t do it.
-He needs to run the business!
+Think about it: you can’t imagine the owner of a multi-million pound pancake factory spending 5 days a week making those pancakes too.
+They just wouldn’t do it because they need to run the business!

-So, 2 years ago I stopped doing lashes, I stopped doing the teaching, I stopped replying to messages on Facebook and Instagram, I stopped doing everything.
-That’s not my job.
+So I stopped doing lashes, I stopped teaching, I stopped replying to messages on Facebook and Instagram, I stopped doing everything.
+That’s not my job anymore.
 That’s the job of my employees.
-My role in the company – to move it forward, to develop it.
-My job is to think about.
+My role in the company – is to move it forward, to develop it.
+My job is to think about the next steps.

 And I’d like to give the same advice to you.
-It might be financially difficult at first but trust me – as soon as you start employing staff and step away from the actual salon work, the faster your business will grow.
-By delegating day to day tasks, you’ll release an enormous amount of time to spend on your business growth and development.
+It might be financially difficult at first, but trust me – as soon as you start employing staff and step away from the actual salon work, the faster your business will grow.
+By delegating the day to day tasks, you’ll release an enormous amount of time for you to spend on your business' growth and development.